Chapter 1 - Introduction

 Situational modifiers are handled as dice.
 Just add a die for each source of advantage or disadvantage.
 Disadvantage dice cancel out one of your highest rolled dice, and advantage dice cancel a low die.

-So if your usual roll is 2d6+4, and the DM gives you an advantage die, then you roll all 3 dice and drop the lowest.
-Add the rest as normal.
-Advantage dice increase your average roll, reduce critical failures, and increase the chance of brilliant results.
-Fixed modifiers like your skill level do not change your chances of critical or brilliant results.
+Advantage dice increase your average roll, reduce critical results, and increase the chance of brilliant results.
+Fixed modifiers, like your skill level, do not change your chances of critical or brilliant results.
 This means if you want to change those, you need to get more training, or find situational modifiers.
 These come from playing your character, not building your character!

 When you are used to rolling close to 7 all the time, it's because you know what your character is capable of.
 Training dice set up a natural variance that makes the results feel realistic.